 Where staff are required to carry out non-routine or more specialised administration of medicines or emergency treatment to children, appropriate professional training and guidance from a competent source will be sought before commitment to such administration is accepted.
 A ‘staff training record’ sheet will be completed to document the level of training undertaken.
 Such training will form part of the overall training plan and refresher training will be scheduled at appropriate intervals.
 A standard risk assessment will be carried out annually.

-Staff at the school are indemnified under the County Council self insurance arrangements.
-The County Council’s is self insured and have extended this self insurance to indemnify school staff who have agreed to administer medication or under take a medical procedure to children.
-To meet the requirements of the indemnification, we will ensure that staff at the school have parents permission for administering medicines and members of staff will have had training on the administration of the medication or medical procedure.
+Staff at the school are indemnified under the County Council self-insurance arrangements.
+The County Council is self-insured and have extended this self-insurance to indemnify school staff who have agreed to administer medication or undertake a medical procedure to children.
+To meet the requirements of the indemnification, we will ensure that staff at the school have parents’ permission for administering medicines and members of staff will have had training on the administration of the medication or medical procedure.

 It is the responsibility of all staff to ensure that the received medicine container is clearly labelled with the name of the child, the name and dose of the medicine and the frequency of administration.
 It is the responsibility of the parents to provide medicine that is in date.
 This should be agreed with the parents at the time of acceptance of on-site administration responsibilities.
 When receiving medicine from parents/carers, staff record the date the medicine is received and the date it is returned, the quantity and its expiry date.

 When a medicine is opened for the first time it is best practice to record the date it was opened.

 |Oral liquids||6 months|

 |Creams packed in tubes||3 months|

 |Creams in jars/pots||1 month|